ElinaFF/PICO/installation.md

 Then click on Next.
 Then you can click on add to path and install.
 ![](imgs/addToPathAfterRepair.png)

-#### Git installation
-In order to install Git, you need to go to this [link](https://git-scm.com/download/win) and choose the Standalone Installer (64 bits).
-After downloading the .exe file, double-click on it and follow the installation instructions.
-Note : You'll have a lot of choices, leave them as default if you are not familiar with what they do or impact.

 #### Microsoft Visual C++ requirement
 To make sure MeDIC and all it's dependencies work properly, you need Microsoft Visual C++ 14.0 or later.
 To check if the correct version of Microsoft Visual C++ is installed on your computer, you can open the Control Panel from the start menu,